andreamazz/SlideOutNavigation/README.md

 SlideOut Navigation Controller for iOS.
 This controller replicates the behaviour of the 'slide-out' navigation of applications like Facebook or Steam.
-The project currently mimics FB's app styling, you can change all the table colors in the ```AMSlideOutGlobals.h``` ARC only.
+The project currently mimics FB's app styling, you can change all the table colors in the ```AMSlideOutGlobals.h```.
+ARC only.

 Part of the code is based off [this blog post made by Nick Harris](http://nickharris.wordpress.com/2012/02/05/ios-slide-out-navigation-code/)